 Tango Is a Language (II)

-In order to communicate with others you need to speak the same language.
+In order to communicate with someone you need to speak the same language.
 If you speak a different language, or talk with a strange accent, or use self-invented words, it would be hard for people to understand you.
 Not speaking the same language is a big problem in our tango.
 Different leaders often lead the same step differently.
 Different followers often follow the same lead differently.
-The leader complains that the follower does not follow correctly.
-The follower complains that the lead is confusing.
+The leaders complain that the followers are following incorrectly, and the followers complain that the leaders' signals are unclear.
 This happens often because people do not speak the same tango language.

 Many students fail to grasp the significance of standardization.
-They overlook the fundamentals, disregard the standands, and ignore the instructions.
-This tendency is particularly noticeable among young people, who often embrace unconventional approaches and seek to dance in a way deviating from the traditional tango.
-Some tango teachers also contribute to this by teaching self-invented and nonstandard steps that are unsuitable for social dancing.
-While such creative liberties may be acceptable for performing on stage – where the professionals only dance with a fixed partner and can rehearse their routine beforehand – it presents a challenge in the milongas where partners are randomly selected, successful communication and the ability to improvise in harmony largely depend on adhering to the same standards.
-Without these unified standards, dancers cannot communicate well with each other and improvise in unison and harmony.
-(See The Styles of Tango.)
+They ignore the instructions, overlook the fundamentals, and disregard the standands.
+This tendency is particularly noticeable among people embracing unconventional approaches and seeking to dance in a way deviating from the traditional tango.
+Some tango teachers also contribute to this problem by teaching self-invented and nonstandard steps that are unsuitable for social dancing.
+While such creative liberties may be acceptable for performing on stage - where the professionals only dance with a fixed partner and can rehearse their routine beforehand - it presents a challenge in the milongas where partners are randomly selected, successful communication and the ability to improvise in harmony largely depend on adhering to the same standards.
+Without these unified standards, dancers cannot communicate well with each other and dance in unison and harmony.

 Here is how Argentinians dance tango in their milongas.